 Background: My grandpa was my informant.
 He was born and raised in Guadalajara and did not travel to the U.S. until a couple years ago.
-He has lived in Mexico for about 70 years so he knows of a lot of Mexican traditions and legends.
-He says that this is one of his favorite legends and that he heard about it in the news when he was in his 40s.
-It doesn’t terrorize him but he thinks it’s real.
+He has lived in Mexico for about 70 years so he knows of a lot of Mexican traditions.
+The capital is 30 minutes from his home in Mexico so he participates in the annual tradition.

 Context: This was the same setting as the other tradition he told me about.
 I had just finished playing basketball and I was taking a break on the patio.
 I asked my grandpa for some traditions he keeps up with and after telling me about the day of the dead, he told me about this one.
 Casual setting.